arpan14/oublier/README.md

 3. For seeing the error logs of the users, first log in and then upon hitting th   e "show logs" button, you will see a json object.

+4. Validation of user inputs while sign up has not been taken care of.
+The appli   cation will throw exception in case of invalid country-code, phone-number or    country name.